 Metronaut is an app by Antescofo, a french startup out of Ircam, the largest laboratory dedicated to Music and Technology in Paris, France.
-They wanted our help to discover opportunities of how they could best use their technology in a mobile application.
+They wanted our help to discover opportunities of how they could best use the AI technology they had developed, in a mobile application.
 When we started they already had a working prototype that we used for user testing.

 The goal with the project was to 1) Find applications for their technology in a mobile application, 2) research and find the target user, and other stakeholders, 3) design a suggestion for an app based on our insights.